Derartu Tulu

 Derartu Tulu NL COL (Daraartuu Tulluu, Amharic: ደራርቱ ቱሉ; born 21 March 1972) is an Ethiopian former long-distance runner, who competed in track, cross country running, and road running up to the marathon distance.

+Derartu is the first Ethiopian woman and the first black African woman to win an Olympic gold medal.
 She won 10,000 metres titles at the 1992 Barcelona and 2000 Sydney Olympics, and a bronze in the event at the 2004 Athens Olympics.
 At the World Championships in Athletics, Derartu took silver in the 10,000 m in 1995, and a gold in 2001.
 She was a three-time IAAF World Cross Country champion (1995, 1997, 2000).

-She currently serves as President of Ethiopian Athletics Federation since 2018.
+She was serving as the President of Ethiopian Athletics Federation from 2018 to 2024.
+She was succeeded by Sileshi Sihine.
+Her replacement cited as a response to controversy surrounding the federation stance during 2024 Summer Olympics in Paris.

-Derartu comes from a sporting family of several Olympic medalists, which includes her cousins Tirunesh, Genzebe and Ejegayehu Dibaba.
+Derartu comes from a sporting family of several Olympic medalists, which include her cousins Tirunesh, Genzebe and Ejegayehu Dibaba.

 Life and career

 Derartu Tulu grew up tending cattle in the village of Bekoji in the highlands of Arsi Province, the same village as Kenenisa Bekele.
-She is the cousin of Ejegayehu Dibaba, Tirunesh Dibaba and Genzebe Dibaba.
+She is the aunt of Ejegayehu Dibaba, Tirunesh Dibaba and Genzebe Dibaba.

-Derartu is the first Ethiopian woman and the first African woman to win an Olympic gold medal, which she won in the 10,000 m event at the 1992 Barcelona Olympic Games.
+Derartu is the first Ethiopian woman and the first black African woman to win an Olympic gold medal, which she won in the 10,000 m event at the 1992 Barcelona Olympic Games.
 The race, where she and Elana Meyer (South Africa) raced for lap after lap way ahead of the rest of the field, launched her career.
 She sat out 1993 and 1994 with a knee injury and returned to competition in the 1995 IAAF World Cross Country Championships where she won gold, having arrived at the race only an hour before the start.
 She was stuck in Athens airport without sleep for 24 hours.
 The same year she lost out to Fernanda Ribeiro and won silver at the World Championships 10,000.

 The 1996 season was a difficult year for her.
 At the IAAF World Cross Country Championships Derartu lost her shoe in the race and had to fight back to get fourth place.
 She also finished fourth at the Olympic Games, where she was nursing an injury.
 In 1997 she won the world cross country title for the second time, but did not factor in the 10,000 m World Championships.
 In 1998 she gave birth to a daughter, Tsion, but came back in 2000 in the best shape of her life.
 She won the 10,000 m Olympic gold for the second time (the only woman to have done this in the short history of the event).
 She also won the IAAF World Cross Country Championships title for the third time.
 In 2001, she finally won her world 10,000 track title in Edmonton.
 This was her third world or Olympic gold medal.
 She has a total of 5 world and Olympic medals.